 It is also possible to export your own layouts and share them among other users or import them into your other sites that are using the Divi theme.
 This is an excellent feature for web designers who could in theory, just use this tool for creating new sites very quickly.

-Divi 3.0 – Even More Features and Functionality
+Divi 5.0 New 2020 version – Even More Features and Functionality

-To prove that Divi is a long-term priority for the Elegant Themes crew, their flagship product has been recently updated with the release of Divi version 2.4.
-While last year’s upgrade to version 2.0 saw some impressive additions to the theme, version 2.4 goes even further and is billed as the biggest update in Divi’s history.
+While last year’s upgrade saw some impressive additions to the theme, version 5.0 goes even further and is billed as the biggest update in Divi’s history.

 Now you can use the new and improved Divi Builder to give your individual posts a unique look and feel.
 Creating custom layouts, complete with your choice of dynamic modules and elements is no longer reserved for pages – now all post types can be given a makeover with Builder.